Terms and Conditions

 Will only be catered for if requested before the event registration closing date.

 Please indicate any special requirements at the time of online registration or email email@example.com with your specifications.

 Views expressed by TIA event speakers are their own.

 TIA cannot accept liability for advice given, or views expressed, by any speaker at TIA events or in any material provided to delegates by our guest speakers.

 In registering for TIA events, delegates grant permission to TIA, its agents and others working under its authority, to take and to have full and free use of video/photographs containing their image/likeness.
 It is understood these images may be used for promotional, news, on-line/multimedia, research and/or educational purposes by and for TIA.

 Delegates agree that they are not entitled to remuneration, residuals, royalties or any other payment from TIA in respect of their image/likeness or its use.

-Delegates release, discharge, and hold harmless, TIA and its agents from any and all claims, demands or causes of actions that they may hereafter have by reason of anything contained in the photographs or video.
+Delegates release, discharge, and hold harmless, TIA and its agents from any and all claims, demands or causes of action that they may hereafter have by reason of anything contained in the photographs or video.

 Should a delegate not agree to the above image release, they must advise TIA by contacting firstname.lastname@example.org